It’s the biggest game of 2017 and you want to be good at it, so we're here to help with an extensive Playerunknown's Battlegrounds Guide!

 What is Playerunknown’s Battlegrounds?

-You’re on an island with 99 other people, and you’re all trying to kill each other.
+You’re on an island with as many as 99 other people, and you’re all trying to kill each other.
 The winner isn’t the one who racks up the most kills, but the one who survives.
-In order to survive you’ll need to acquire weapons, weapon attachments, armour, and health, while remaining undetected or successfully killing when detected.
+In order to succeed you’ll need to acquire weapons, attachments, armour, and health while remaining undetected or successfully killing when detected.

-Oh, and you also have to move into an ever-diminishing play area, otherwise you’ll take damage from being outside it.
+Oh, and you also fight in an ever-diminishing play area, otherwise, you’ll take damage from being outside it.
 See that blue circle on the map?
 That’s the area where it’s currently safe to be.
 But when the timer above the minimap hits zero the blue circle decreases until it hits the white.
 The red zones on the map are where bombs drop.
 Don’t go there.

 That all sounds a bit much doesn’t it?
 Don’t worry.
 PUBG is played at a positively meditative pace compared with CS:GO or Overwatch, and you’ll generally have plenty of time to plan.
 The trick is making good decisions.
 On that note…

-Playerunknown’s Battlegrounds Guide – How to choose a start location
+Playerunknown’s Battlegrounds – How to choose a start location

 Everyone seems to know where they’re going when they jump out of the plane, don’t they?
 Well, here’s your first tip: there’s no certainty in picking a good place to land, and it will differ every round.